 Quinnipiac University offers pupils the option to earn their bachelor’s, master’s, or doctorate online.
 Students may choose a certificate program or opt to take summer courses.
 Pupils may choose from majors ranging from business to interactive media and communications to cybersecurity, among other options.
 Many of the degree options have job security since they’re highly in demand.
 For example, Forbes noted cybersecurity as a fast-growing career.
 Some of the jobs a person may achieve with an online degree from Quinnipiac University have a high ROI.

 The school opened in 1929.
 This university ranked as number 13 on U.S. News and World Report’s list for the best colleges in the north in 2020.
-The college gained recognized for their friendliness toward military members as well as veterans.
+The college gained recognition for their friendliness toward military members as well as veterans.
 Fortunately for students, Quinnipiac University offers numerous scholarship opportunities.

 Number of Online Programs: 4